felixmariotto/three-mesh-ui/README.md

 //

 container.appendChild(
  ThreeMeshUI.Text({
-  content: "Some text to be displayed",
+  content: "Some text to be displayed"
-  fontSize: 0.07
  })
 );

 // This is typically done in the loop :